We are here to help you grow a thriving volunteer community

-Build your organisational capacity through the Volunteer Management Activity (VMA) program
+Build your organisational capacity

-This new VMA program focuses on:
+This Volunteer Management Activity focuses on:

-- online services including resources and training, to build the capacity of Volunteer Involving organisations to undertake good practices in volunteer management including recruiting and retaining volunteers along with development of volunteer programs
+- online services including resources and training, to build the capacity of volunteer involving organisations to undertake good practices in volunteer management including recruiting and retaining volunteers along with development of volunteer programs

 - breaking down barriers to volunteering faced by priority groups including People with Disabilities, First Nations People and Newly Arrived Migrants.